‘ASSMAN’ License Plate Rejected, David Assman Creates Giant Truck Decal Instead

-After Canadian David Assman was denied by authorities his request to display his surname through a custom vanity license plate, he decided to take matters into his own hands, The Saskatoon Star Phoenix reports.
+After Canadian David Assman was denied by authorities his request to display his surname through a custom vanity license plate, he decided to take matters into his own hands, the Saskatoon Star Phoenix reports.
 When Saskatchewan Government Insurance (SGI), the entity responsible for coordinating and assessing vanity plate requests, nixed his desired “ASSMAN” identifier, Assman decided that one way or another, “ASSMAN” was going to be displayed on the back of his truck.
 It took only about four hours for the rejection to arrive after the request was submitted.

 In addition to the giant-lettered “ASSMAN” across the tailgate of his Dodge Ram pickup, Assman also added “Saskatchewan” and the province’s “Land of Living Skies” motto to the design, completing the oversized approximation of how his vanity plate could have looked, though substantially more noticeable in traffic.
 Assman, showing an eye for detail, also included four dots to represent the bolt holes you’ll find on a real license plate.